flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 So, for instance, the `password` parameter is completely ignored when the resource is used for the root account.
 In other words, you should not use this defined resource to manage the root account.
-But the module (different of defined resource above), can manage the password of the root account (see below).
+But the *module* (different of the defined resource above), can manage the password of the root account (see below).